 Highlights of key economic statistics from last week compiled by Putnam Investments.

-- As of September 8, 2021, of the 499 S&P 500 Index companies reporting second-quarter earnings, 429 beat analysts’ estimates, according to S&P Dow Jones Indices.
+- As of September 30, 2021, of the 16 S&P 500 Index companies reporting third-quarter earnings, 12 beat analysts’ estimates, according to S&P Dow Jones Indices.

-- Eurostat reported that the euro area recorded a trade surplus in July.
+- Eurostat reported that euro area industrial producer prices climbed 1.1% in August.

-- The yield on the 10-year Treasury note traded in a narrow range.
+- The yield on the 10-year Treasury note rose.